opendatahub-io/distributed-workloads/examples/kfto-sft-llm/README.md

 >     * Follow the [Configure Kueue (Optional)](#configure-kueue-optional) section to set up required resources
 >     * Add the local-queue name label to your job configuration to enforce workload management
 >   * You can skip Kueue usage by:
->     > Note: Kueue Enablement via Validating Admission Policy was introduced in RHOAI-2.21.
+>     > Note: Kueue Enablement via Validating Admission Policy was introduced in RHOAI 2.21.
 You can skip this section if using an earlier RHOAI release version.
 >     * Disabling the existing `kueue-validating-admission-policy-binding`
 >     * Omitting the local-queue-name label in your job configuration